gnebehay/gnebehay.com/contents/index.md

 <img class='sidecolumn' style='border: 2px solid black' width='200' src='portrait.jpg' alt='My portrait' />

+I am a Machine Learning Lead at noimos in Zurich, Switzerland where I am working on automated insurance claim handling.

-I am a lead engineer at [Locatee][1] in Zurich, Switzerland, where I started working as a data scientist on indoor localization using Wifi data.
+Prior to that I was the Head of Engineering and Data at [Locatee][1], where I started working as a data scientist on indoor localization using Wifi data.

 Previously, I was a PhD student at the Austrian Institute of Technology, where I worked together with Roman Pflugfelder.